Danny Gross29 Sep 2020

 Friends of the Earth commissioned research from mapping consultancy Terra Sulis to identify woodland opportunities in national parks and across England.
 Its analysis showed that it would be possible to increase total woodland cover in national parks from less than 15% to almost 35%, without infringing on Priority Habitats, designated conservation areas,1 valuable farmland (grades 1-3a), peatlands and Grade 4 land that’s regularly used for growing crops.
 We assumed an ongoing reduction in use of land for pasture as meat and dairy consumption declines, which government health guidelines recommend, thereby freeing up space for woodland.
 The spatial modelling also excluded urban areas, non-agricultural land, water bodies, non-Priority Habitat semi-improved grassland.
 Peat soils were screened out (using proxies – Grade 5 land and the Moorland Line – and comparing results to unpublished Natural England maps of peat soils).

 The table below summarises existing woodland cover and potential woodland cover (existing woodland cover plus opportunity areas for woodland creation) in national parks.
-With the exception of the Broads, it is possible to substantially increase woodland cover in every national in England.
+With the exception of the Broads, it is possible to substantially increase woodland cover in every national park in England.
 In many upland national parks – Dartmoor, Exmoor, the Lake District, the Peak District and the Yorkshire Dales – potential woodland cover is more than double existing woodland cover.

 This woodland opportunity mapping analysis for national parks is not comprehensive – there will be some unsuitable sites for woodland creation that have not been captured by our national datasets.
 However, our analysis shows there is huge potential for expanding woodland cover while ensuring that the right trees are grown in the right places.
 National Park Authorities should map out the most suitable areas for woodland across their national parks, supplementing our data with local datasets (including restricted common land and archaeological sites) and local expertise about the area.